Jordan Eberle: Personal life

 Eberle has a cousin, Derek Eberle, who also played junior for the Pats from 1990 to 1993.
 His brother Dustin was drafted by the Pats in the 12th round, 248th overall, of the 2007 WHL Bantam Draft.

 Eberle has been in a relationship with Lauren Rodych since high school.
 They became engaged in the summer of 2016.
 The couple got married on July 22, 2017, in Calgary, Alberta.
+As of November 2024, they have three children together, a son and two daughters.
+In 2022, Eberle and his wife founded the Sticks and Strings Foundation, a charitable organization supporting youth literacy, childhood sports, music and nature.